Dr Sarah Slight

 Sarah Patricia Slight MPharm, Ph.D., PGDip, M.R.Pharm.S, M.P.S.I FHEA is a Reader in Pharmacy Practice at Newcastle University U.K., and Visiting Research Scholar at Harvard Medical School / Brigham and Women’s Hospital, Boston, Massachusetts, U.S. Dr. Slight has been on successful grant applications totaling over £6.1 million and authored over 100 peer-reviewed publications.
 These grants, both in the U.K. and U.S., have all had a focus on health information technologies and/or medication safety.

-Dr. Slight is Associate Editor for the Journal for Patient Safety, Assistant Editor for BMC Medical Informatics and Decision Making, and Member of the NIHR HTA Programme – Primary Care.
+Dr. Slight is Associate Editor for the Journal for Patient Safety, Associate Editor for BMC Medical Informatics and Decision Making, and Member of the NIHR HTA Programme – Primary Care.
 She was previously a member of the Safer Primary Care Expert Working Group at World Health Organisation (WHO) Headquarters in Geneva, Switzerland.

 Dr. Slight moved to Harvard Medical School in January 2012 to work alongside internationally renowned expert Prof David W. Bates.
 She was one of a team of world leading experts in Health Information Technology who presented a White Paper to the U.S. Food and Drug Administration aimed at better understanding and improving the safety of electronic ordering of medications.
 She had co-authored several national reports and books on the topic of medication errors and health information technology, including: Patient Safety and Healthcare Improvement at a Glance (Wiley), America’s Healthcare Transformation Strategies and Innovations (Rutgers), and Key Advances in Clinical Informatics: Transforming Health Care through Health Information Technology (Elsevier).